Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

      - In many interfaces, when save as file, the selected path does not work.
      - When change image size, interface works abnormally after user inputs wrong value of width/height.
      - When open interface "Image Options" independently, some controls are not initialized.
-     - Values of XYZ and Adobe CMYK are displayed wrongly in html of color.
+     - Values of XYZ and Adobe CMYK are displayed wrongly in html of single color.
      - "FFmpeg information" and "FFmpeg media information" do not work.

 [Closed requirements/bugs in this version](http://github.com/Mararsh/MyBox/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av6.8.3)